JairajSustained/Educhat/README.md

 Educhat is an innovative learning companion that helps CBSE students across all classes interact with their subjects in a more engaging and interactive way.
 Whether you're studying for exams, working through homework, or exploring new concepts, Educhat has you covered.

+> Note: The frontend will be developed using AI coding agents like Claude Code and Open Code.
+This approach is chosen because the current focus is on backend expertise, and it is an experiment in what happens when the full development workflow is delegated to AI agents.

 ## Features

 ### 📚 Subject-Based Learning